MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ### Common HTTP pipeline policies

-HTTP pipeline for REST-based services are generally configured with policies for authentication, retries, logging, telemetry and specifying request id in the header.
+HTTP pipelines for REST-based services are generally configured with policies for authentication, retries, logging, telemetry and specifying request ID in the header.
 Azure Core is pre-loaded with these commonly required HTTP policies that can be added to the pipeline.

 | Policy                | GitHub link        |
 |-----------------------|--------------------|